17cupsofcoffee/tetra/.github/ISSUE_TEMPLATE/feature-request.md

 ---
-name: Feature/change request
+name: Feature request
 about: Suggest an idea for this project
 title: ''
-labels: 'Type: Enhancement'
+labels: 'Type: Feature Request'
 assignees: ''

 ---